Resources for Grown-Ups

 We all know that this is imperative!

-While girls are affected and inspired by their mentors and friends, parents and guardians have the ultimate influence in their lives.
+While girls are affected and inspired by their mentors and friends, parents and guardians are the ultimate influencers in their lives.
 As you indulge in and use the resources we've made available, you will reinforce the goals of Project DIVA while also deepening your connection with your daughter(s).
 Your daughters are growing up and changing, be sure that you really are the parent that is open to talking about whatever your daughter brings your way.

 Therapy for Black Girls is an online space dedicated to encouraging the mental wellness of Black women and girls.
 So often the stigma surrounding mental health issues and therapy prevent Black women from taking the step of seeing a therapist. this is a space to present mental health topics in a way that feels more accessible and relevant.